 Recruited through the Enrollment Management office, the Gateway to Success staff actively participate in the selection of qualified students.
 Admission to the program consists of three pathways: Required attendance of the Summer Bridge program, recommended attendance of Summer Bridge, or beginning the Gateway Program in the Fall.

-Throughout their tenure at Arcadia, admitted students receive individualized attention and additional resources.
-Both the Summer Bridge and semester components are structured to provide academic, and personal support, designed to facilitate the academic success of Gateway students as they seek to attain their educational goals.
+Throughout their tenure, students are part of a cohort, enrolled in an academic skills course, receive academic advising, connect with an upperclass student, and have early access to college-level classes in the summer bridge program.
+Both the Summer Bridge and semester components are structured to provide academic support, designed to facilitate the academic success of Gateway students as they seek to attain their educational goals.

 Please Note: The Gateway Program is different than the REAL Certificate Program (for students with intellectual disabilities), please go to arcadia.edu/real or contact Simon Mohr at 215-572-4095 to get more information about the REAL program.